 The earliest constructions were from organic materials and new discoveries were happening continuously.
 The shapes of the houses were round, domes, and conical with internal wood frames and built with organic materials.

-- Caves: Caves are the oldest and most common type of dwellings.
+Caves: Caves are the oldest and most common type of early human living spaces that provide natural protection.
 They are mostly natural underground cave spaces and are large enough for humans to accommodate.
 Examples include rock shelters, Grottos, and sea caves.

-- Huts: Huts are built using stakes with stones as supports, close to sea shores.
-Then, the floor is organic matter and ash.
+Huts are built in Southern French cities, close to sea shores.
+They were built mostly in oval shape using stout posts along the axis, and stakes with stones as supports, while the floor is organic matter and ash.

 - Molodova: In the Molodova, the wood framework is covered with skins, held in place by rough oval mammoth bones.